vexide/internal-documentation/src/pros-rs/technical/tls.md

 Pros-rs puts this always pointer in slot 0 of tls so that we can easily find it.\
 Here is a flow chart that goes over the basic idea of the implementation:
 ![pros-tls flowchart](./tls-flow.svg)
-In order to guarentee that every `LocalKey` has a unique index into the pros-rs TLS that works on every task, a static atomic u32 is used as a semaphore.
+In order to guarantee that every `LocalKey` has a unique index into the pros-rs TLS that works on every task, a static atomic u32 is used as a semaphore.
-Every time a `LocalKey` is created it will get the current value of the next index semaphore and increment it by one. the index that it got from the semaphore is guarenteed to be unique on all threads because the semaphore is static and atomic.
+Every time a `LocalKey` is created it will get the current value of the next index semaphore and increment it by one. the index that it got from the semaphore is guaranteed to be unique on all threads because the semaphore is static and atomic.

 ### Drawbacks